DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Katana/katana-writeup.md

 ### Step 7: Find Root Flag
 Now that we have root on the server, we want to use our increased level of access to find the final flag.

-- We start out by seeing what is in our directory
+- We start out by seeing what is in our directory:

 ```
 ls